mangaki/mangaki/README.md

 The worker is ready to receive background tasks (e.g. MAL imports).

+## New: Nix-based installation

+Ensure you have a fairly recent Nix (> 2.0) and have `direnv`.

+Allow the `.envrc` to run.

+### Database setup

+### Running the web server

+### Poetry maintainer version

+If you use `direnv`, you will always have `poetry`, `poetry2nix` and `nixfmt` automagically installed in your shell.

+Moreover, `DJANGO_SETTINGS_MODULE` & `PYTHONPATH` is automatically propagated.

+Thus, you can replace `./managki/manage.py` by `django-admin` from wherever you are in your filesystem.

+Also, you can drop the `PYTHONPATH` hack to run Celery, it will just work out of the box, from wherever you are in your filesystem again. :-)

+### I don't want to figure out too much version

+Just do `nix-shell -f default.nix -A wheeledShell`, enjoy `django-admin` and `celery` without any hack.

+### I want to do something arbitrary complex

+Please read the `default.nix` and add your use cases, you can run `nix-shell -f default.nix -A sourceShell` to recompile everything, including NumPy & SciPy, note that it's going to be a bit long.

+### QEMU install

+Just run `nix-shell -f default.nix -A vm --command "run-mangaki-vm"`, enjoy Mangaki on `localhost:8000`.

 ### VM install

 You can also [install Mangaki in a VM](https://github.com/mangaki/mangaki/wiki/How-to-install-Mangaki-using-a-virtual-machine-(simple-but-takes-2-GB)) using our amazing Ansible playbooks.